Zauzanov/seahorse-analyzer/README.md

 # seahorse-analyzer
-A prototype of a network traffic analyzer written in Python:
+A prototype of a network traffic analyzer written in Python, which is able to intercept one packet only:

 # 1. On Kali, Terminal 1:
 ```bash